n0dyjeff/WiFiRelay/README.md

 # WiFiRelay - Wifi controlled dual relay
 Dual relay controlled via WiFi.
-Uses ESP-07S module to allow external WiFi antenna.
+Uses ESP-07 module to allow external WiFi antenna.
-Preliminary information 03 May 2017 - capturing project state at time of board order.

 ### Motivation
 This project was motivated by a desire to control my pool lights from my home automation system.
 I first attempted to use a Sonoff wifi controlled module with a custom hacked firmware.
 This would have been successful except that the unit is housed in the metallic NEMA enclosure for the pool control hardware which acted as a Faraday cage, preventing the wifi signal from reaching the Sonoff unit.